 Ray Kurzweil Bio

 Ray Kurzweil has been described as “the restless genius” by The Wall Street Journal, and “the ultimate thinking machine” by Forbes.
-Inc. magazine ranked him #8 among entrepreneurs in the United States, calling him the “rightful heir to Thomas Edison,” and PBS included Ray as one of 16 “revolutionaries who made America,” along with other inventors of the past two centuries.
+Inc. magazine ranked him #8 among entrepreneurs in the United States, calling him the “rightful heir to Thomas Edison,” and PBS selected Ray as one of 16 “revolutionaries who made America,” along with other inventors of the past two centuries.
 He is considered one of the world’s leading inventors, thinkers, and futurists, with a 30-year track record of accurate predictions.

-Ray is the recipient of the $500,000 MIT-Lemelson Prize, the world’s largest for innovation.
+Kurzweil is the recipient of the $500,000 MIT-Lemelson Prize, the world’s largest for innovation.
 In 1999, he received the National Medal of Technology, the nation’s highest honor in technology, from President Clinton in a White House ceremony.
-And in 2002, he was inducted into the National Inventor’s Hall of Fame, established by the U.S. Patent Office.
+And in 2002, he was inducted into the National Inventors Hall of Fame, established by the U.S. Patent Office.

-He has received nineteen honorary doctorates, and honors from three U.S. presidents.
-Ray has authored seven books, five of which have been national bestsellers.
+He has received 20 honorary doctorates, and honors from three U.S. presidents.
+Kurzweil has authored 7 books, 5 of which have been national bestsellers.
 The Age of Spiritual Machines has been translated into 9 languages and was the #1 best-selling book on Amazon in science.

-Ray’s book, The Singularity Is Near, was a New York Times bestseller, and has been the #1 book on Amazon in both science and philosophy.
-His latest NYT bestseller is How to Create a Mind: The Secret of Human Thought Revealed.
+Ray Kurzweil’s book, The Singularity Is Near, was a New York Times bestseller, and has been the #1 book on Amazon in both science and philosophy.
+His latest New York Times bestseller is How to Create a Mind: The Secret of Human Thought Revealed.
 His website KurzweilAI.net, tracks daily breakthroughs in science and technology and has over three million new readers annually.

-Ray was recently appointed Director of Engineering at Google.
+In 2012 Ray Kurzweil was appointed Director of Engineering at Google.